ByteCrister/Gadget-IT.com/README.md

 # **GadgetIT.com - Full-Stack E-Commerce Platform**

 **GadgetIT.com** is a comprehensive full-stack e-commerce platform designed for managing gadgets and PC components.
-The platform includes a dynamic user interface and a powerful admin dashboard, built with React.js, Node.js, Express.js, and MySQL.
+The platform includes a dynamic user interface and a <b>powerful admin dashboard</b>, built with React.js, Node.js, Express.js, and MySQL.

 ## **Table of Contents**